 - Ability to limit access permission to view, edit, or leave comments

 - View file details and activities to keep track of the updates

 All your files are within reach from a smartphone, tablet, or computer.
 So you can access them wherever you go.
 Google Drive supports a variety of popular file types for documents, images, videos, music, Photoshop, and many more.
 It is also a great alternative to Microsoft Office.
 Drive has a complete set of office tools such as Google Docs for word processing, Sheet for spreadsheet creation, Slides for building presentation, and other features such as Google Forms, Drawings, Sites, and more.
 Plus, it is entirely online and no downloading and installing a software is needed.

-If you have a Gmail account, you get 15GB of free storage with Google Drive.
-You can use this memory to upload files from your local storage or create new ones.
+You can use this storage to upload files from your local storage or create new ones.
 However, the memory is not solely used for Drive.
 It will be shared with your Gmail account, so if you have an overflowing email, you’ll likely have a less cloud storage.
 Not to worry, if you need a larger capacity, you can upgrade to their monthly plans.

 While you can access your files from the Google Drive website at https://drive.google.com, you can also download the app for iOS and Android to view and manage your files straight from your phone or tablet.